 On June 1, 1965, Sheriff’s Deputy William Littlejohn and Deputy Stanley Kirkman were enroute to an emergency hospital downtown with a man who had slashed his wrists in a suicide attempt when their squad car was struck by a drunk driver.
-The unit’s red lights and siren were engaged when the drunk driver pulled into the path of the emergency vehicle.
+The unit’s red lights and siren were engaged when the drunk driver pulled into the emergency vehicle’s path.

 California Peace Officer Memorial Foundation Monument